Hamwifadi1/Health_Risk_Prediction/README.md

 The dataset was split using a train-test split approach to ensure proper evaluation.

 # Model Performance
-•	Accuracy: 0.83
+-	Accuracy: 0.83
-•	Precision: 0.87
+-	Precision: 0.87
-•	Recall: 0.82
+-	Recall: 0.82

 # Health Insight Generation
 In addition to prediction, the system includes a rule-based explanation module that generates interpretable insights.
 Example output:
 "High risk due to elevated BMI and high glucose level, combined with low physical activity."

+# Dashboard & Visualization
+A dashboard was developed using Power BI to visualize the results and provide an interactive overview.

 # Conclusion
 This project demonstrates a complete pipeline for health risk prediction, including data generation, analysis, model training, and visualization.
 The system successfully:
-•	Predicts patient risk using machine learning
+-	Predicts patient risk using machine learning
-•	Provides interpretable explanations for predictions
+-	Provides interpretable explanations for predictions
-•	Visualizes key patterns through an interactive dashboard
+-	Visualizes key patterns through an interactive dashboard PowerBI